When Luxury Starts to Burn: Moët Hennessy’s Crisis and the Future of Fine Wine

 You can see this shift in the rise of regions like Valle de Guadalupe…a Mexican wine country where elegance comes with dust and soul.
 You can feel it in the quiet prestige of L’Épiphanie de Pauillac, a Bordeaux wine released without fanfare by a Premier Grand Cru château, priced for accessibility, not ego.

-In other words: luxury is evolving.
+In other words, luxury is evolving.
 And Moët Hennessy, once the face of opulence, was caught clutching yesterday’s playbook.

 The Curse of the Overbuilt Portfolio

-Moët Hennessy didn’t just sell Champagne.
-It assembled a constellation of brands meant to dominate every price point and demographic.
+Moët Hennessy didn’t just sell Champagne, it assembled a constellation of brands meant to dominate every price point and demographic.

 But luxury doesn’t scale well.
-It doesn’t bend easily to algorithms or marketing quotas.
-And many of their acquisitions (like Joseph Phelps or Jay-Z’s Armand de Brignac) came with high expectations and steep margins.
+It doesn’t bend easily to algorithms or marketing quotas, and many of their acquisitions (like Joseph Phelps or Jay-Z’s Armand de Brignac) came with high expectations and steep margins.

 What This Means for Wine Lovers